Body Art

 Be well informed before having body art done.
 Improper procedures or having body art done outside of a licensed shop puts you at risk of receiving any number of illnesses and/or infections.
 This can jeopardize your health and be costly to remedy.

 Licensed body art facilities are required to display their state issued license in their customer area.
-Michigan also maintains a list of all of the licensed body art facilities in the link below.
+Michigan also maintains a list of all of the licensed body art facilities.

 Body Art Shop Owner and Artist Information